Finite-key security analysis of differential-phase-shift quantum key distribution: Conclusions

 This paper has provided the information-theoretic security proof of the differential-phase-shift (DPS) QKD protocol in the finite-size regime.
 The main analytical result is Theorem~\ref{th:mainPH}, which shows the upper bound on the number of phase errors in the finite-size regime.
 For better performance, our analysis employs Kato's inequality~\cite{kato} to upper-bound the sum of conditional expectations regarding the three-photon emission events.
 If we use Azuma's inequality~\cite{Azuma} instead of Kato's one, the key rate is significantly degraded.
 This is because the deviation term of Azuma's inequality scales with the square root of the number of trials, and hence if the sum of conditional expectations is much smaller than the number of trials, which is the case for the three-photon emission events, this inequality only gives a loose bound.
 Fortunately, however, we have revealed that Kato's inequality gives a much tighter deviation term than Azuma's one for these three-photon emission events and the key rate is drastically improved.
 As a result of our security analysis, our numerical simulation in Fig.~\ref{fig:key} has shown that Alice and Bob can generate a 3 Mbit secret key over 77 km for 8.3 hours under typical experimental parameters.
 Therefore, our results strongly suggest the feasibility of the DPS QKD under a realistic experimental setup.

 We end with some open questions.
-In practical situations, it could be difficult for the assumption (\ref{assV}) to be satisfied, which requires that the vacuum emission probabilities are the same between both bit values.
+In practical situations, it could be difficult for the assumption \ref{assV} to be satisfied, which requires that the vacuum emission probabilities are the same between both bit values.
 This issue was already solved in~\cite{mizutani_single} only in the asymptotic regime.
 Hence, it has of practical importance to reveal how the difference in these vacuum probabilities affects the key rate in the finite-size regime.
-Also, it is interesting to apply other methods of the finite-key analysis, such as the generalized entropy accumulation technique~\cite{metger}, and compare the resulting finite-key lengths of the DPS protocol.